viktoriamahrberg/first-project/README.md

 * At 1200px the Navigation bar doesn't fit the screen anymore so it was set to the left below the logo instead of to the right, and slightly smaller font size at this breakpoint.
 * The About section has been split to two blocks on top of eachother on devices from 750px and smaller instead of side by side as it is on desktop view.
 The 750px was the breakpoint where it started to look unpleasant.
 * At 500px and smaller all elements have been centralised for a nicer flow for the viewer.

+### Compatibility testing
+Site was tested across multiple mobile devices and browsers.
+I checked all supported devices in Chrome Developer Tools with the smallest device being Iphone 5.

 ## Validator Testing